wdbo/webdocbook/README.md

 ## Organization

-For more informations about how to use DocBook every day, browse the `/docbookdoc` URL of your installation to read the DocBook user manual.
+For more information about how to use DocBook every day, browse the `/docbookdoc` URL of your installation to read the DocBook user manual.
 A link to this manual is always accessible in the header navigation bar of each page.